vinay1326/US-Politician-Tweet-Analysis/README.md

 This project was made possible through the efforts of:

-- **Chaitanya Vinay Sure**: Contributed to data cleaning, preprocessing, and analysis.
+- **Harshith Doppalapudi**: Contributed to data cleaning, preprocessing, and analysis.

 If you find any issues with the project or have suggestions for improvement, feel free to open an issue or submit a pull request.